North Dumfries: History

 In 1847 or 1848, the John Watson Manufacturing Company (later Ayr Machinery Works) had opened and became very successful, shipping iron implements across the country by 1870.
 By 1854, the village had a small library, two school houses, a fire company, a newspaper and a single (Presbyterian) church.

+In 1858, Cruickston Park house was rebuilt by New York architect Detlef Lienau for the American heiress Eliza Astor and her English husband Matthew Wilks, and was later home tot their son Matthew Astor Wilks.
+The house has been used as a filming location for TV series and for the 2010 film Red.

 The village of Ayr, including Jedburgh, was incorporated in 1884 with John Watson as the Reeve.
 What is now North Dumfries originally formed the north half of Dumfries Township, hence the current name.
 With the introduction of the county system in the mid-nineteenth century, Dumfries was split between the new Waterloo and Brant Counties.
 The remaining southern half of the old Dumfries Township is now South Dumfries in Brant County.
 At about the same time Dumfries Township was divided, the City of Galt was extracted from it as an autonomous municipality within the new Waterloo County.
 Though the two municipalities (Galt and North Dumfries) were now technically separated from one another, their histories are tightly interwoven as the township nearly envelopes what was then Galt.

 The township's easternmost section (around the village of Clyde) was originally part of Beverley Township (now the city of Hamilton); it was transferred to North Dumfries Township in 1973.